-Hair loss that results from weight loss is a temporary condition that occurs when a person loses weight through restrictive dieting or weight loss surgery.
+Hair loss after weight loss is often a temporary condition that occurs when a person loses weight through restrictive dieting or weight loss surgery.
 Stress on the body or nutrient deficiencies may be the cause.

 This type of hair loss is generally known as telogen effluvium, and it is a common cause of hair loss.
 It typically occurs about